 #5 Things HR Hates: Having to Do It All

 The typical HR Director or manager wears many hats.
 But there are times when the job is overwhelming—especially when you have to keep up with everything from Recruiting to Payroll.
 The problem is that you may not have the budget to hire specialists in every area in-house.
 As a company grows, it often makes more sense to outsource specific roles and activities.

 #6 Things HR Hates: Stressing Over Compliance Concerns

 Whether it’s a lawsuit from a disgruntled employee or an audit by the DOL, IRS, or DHS, nothing feels worse than knowing that mistakes in your department could cause damage to your organization.
 Grasping the current laws is hard enough.
 But they keep changing constantly as well.
 While a thorough review by an HR legal professional is a good way to identify the “unknown unknowns” before they turn into fines and penalties, using the right tools that support best practices and catch errors is smart as well.
 It’s also a good reason to outsource complex, compliance-centric activities to trusted partners.

 #7 Things HR Hates: Not Getting a Seat at the Table

 This is, perhaps, the wound that cuts the deepest.
 Organizations that view the workforce as a cost center rather than the core value driver for business also tend to see HR as simply an administrative function rather than a strategic partner.
 To change this perception, it helps to be proactive about showing ways your organization can leverage its workforce to improve the bottom line.
 One quick win that can impress the executive leadership within your organization is implementing WOTC processing to capture four, five, or even six figures in tax credits for your company.
 That’s a language everyone understands!

-We can’t help you out with all seven items on this list, but there is a lot of frustration we can take off your plate for 2018.
+We can’t help you out with all seven items on this list, but there is a lot of frustration we can take off your plate for the year.
 To learn more, contact our team today.